 Essentially, Cloudways is a form of managed WordPress hosting.
 You will discover why this is so great for hosting multiple WordPress websites.
 So, is Cloudways the best provider of managed WordPress hosting?

 ps.
-I started writing in-depth reviews because I’m in search of the best WordPress host.
+I started writing in-depth reviews because I’m in search of the best WordPress hosting provider.
 Many reviews lacked the information I needed, and so the quest began.
-Enjoy!
+I hope you enjoy my quest!

 - Cloudways is a bit like a server control panel but managed.
 The value you get at Cloudways is great for what you pay!
 It has many good features, supports multiple sites out of the box, has great performance and is a pleasure to use.
 Support is okay.